OtenMoten/Table_Extractor/README.md

 Mr. Kevin Ossenbrück

 # On behalf of
-Umweltbundesamt to be represented by Mr. Peter von der Ohe
+Umweltbundesamt to be represented by Mr. Peter von der Ohe (dept.: IV 2.2 - Medicine and chemical substances)